 Bird tape can be purchased online or from a variety of big box retailers.

 Like bird tape, aluminum foil can also reflect light and scare away birds.

-Try securing strategically placed strips to soft ground using small dowels.
+Try securing strategically placed strips to the soft ground using small dowels.

 Mylar tape, like bird tape, might be another good material to use that can scare away unwanted birds.
 Although many brands of bird tape use mylar, mylar tape may not be marketed as bird tape.